hailey-park/booster-timing/README.md

 # Comparison of Timing of Booster Vaccination for COVID-19 to Prevent Severe Disease by Risk Group in the United States

-The code will be updated at the time of publication

 This repository contains analytic code for estimating the risk of severe COVID-19 under different frequencies of booster vaccination, accounting for waning of protection against nonsevere and severe disease and differential risk by age group and immunocompromised status.

 Data sources used for this analysis is publicly available.